kkapelon/kkapelon.github.io/_posts/2016-09-20-go-docker-semaphoreci-gloud-tutorial.md

 We need to run our GO application at least once to verify that it is working correctly.
 Of course we could install the GO development tools locally and run the application directly on our workstation.
-But this would beat one of the main objectives of Docker - having the same environment during development and during deployment.
+But this would beat one of the main objectives of Docker - having the same environment during development and during production deployment.

 Therefore we will instead run our application in a Docker container that will have the GO runtime installed.
 At the time of writing the current official Docker image for GO is [golang:1.7.1](https://hub.docker.com/_/golang/).